alexw92/tflite_model_maker_wsl2/README.md

 4. Assign labels for TRAIN, TEST, VAL

+5. Dont forget to check your dataset labels.
+Each label should have more than 100 occurences in test images!
+You can use the ```get_label_stats.py``` script in this repo to check this.

-5. Start training on your dataset! :)
+6. Start training on your dataset! :)

 # Tried on windows (legacy)